rendall/one-page-dungeon-navigator/static/dungeons/underwater_dungeon_of_the_golden_messiah.md

 _The Golden Messiah is long dead, but people are still reluctant to come close to the dungeon.
 Lately a terryfying basilisk has made its home here.
 The dungeon of the Golden Messiah is home to a rare specie of blooms._

-1. A stuffed dwarf artificer with a mysterious, ice-cold to touch cloak in their hands.
+1. A stuffed dwarf artificer with a mysterious, ice-cold cloak in their hands.
 2. A lavishly decorated door to the south.
 3. A sellsword, tightly tied to a stake.
 4. A rear entrance into the dungeon.
 A pile of rubble hides an uncanny, unnaturally heavy dagger.